Car Accident Lawyer

 Never speak to an insurance adjuster until you obtain legal advice.
 Making a statement before you know all the facts can jeopardize your ability to obtain full and fair compensation for your injuries.

 If the Jeep fire caused a death, relatives of the deceased driver and/or passengers may be entitled to pursue a wrongful death claim against Fiat Chrysler.
-A wrongful death lawyer in Georgia can explain how to pursue the claim.
+A wrongful death lawyer can explain how to pursue the claim.
 Asking for legal advice promptly will maximize the opportunity to bring a successful claim.